jcu/jcu-test/styleguide/README.md

-*About:*
-We created this styleguide to maintain React UI components utilised in our products.
+This component library showcases React UI components utilised in JCU web applications.
 All product engineers are encouraged to stay familiar with this styleguide and contribute to it.

-*Usage:*
-Currently the library is hosted on NPM as